JampaUchoa/the-art-of-engineering-management/_chapters/4_first-days.md

 # Your first days as a Manager

-To succeed as a manager, you need clarity on your destination and a team that trusts it’s worth pursuing.
-Your first days are critical for absorbing context and establishing trust—they're an opportunity to leverage first impressions and the most free time you’ll have before the responsibilities of the roles take over.
+To succeed as a manager, you need clarity on where you should be heading and a team that trusts you to take them there.
+Your first days are critical for absorbing context and establishing trust—they're an opportunity to leverage first impressions and the most free time you'll have before the role responsibilities gradually take over.

 Your two main goals for the initial weeks should be to **get context** and **build rapport**.

-## Getting Context
+## What you need to know

 ![Crossing the chasm](/assets/chapters/chapter-4-intro.svg)

-#### Your Company and the Industry
+### Your Company and the Industry

 Start by grasping how your company operates within its industry and how it compares to competitors.
 The key is identifying how the business *actually* makes money—outsiders often guess incorrectly.